-About the author
+About the Presenters:

+Please RSVP above.
 This event is funded and presented by Sisters in Crime-Colorado and is not sponsored by Douglas County Libraries.
 For more information, please contact email@example.com.